-Wikipedia says Namul refers to edible grass, gochugjang is a fermented red chili condiment, and doengang is a bean paste made from soybeans and brine.
+Wikipedia says Namul refers to edible grass, gochujang is a fermented red chili condiment, and doengang is a bean paste made from soybeans and brine.
 I’m lucky to live in a diverse city with multiple Asian supermarkets nearby, but I can imagine those ingredients would be hard to find in rural America.
-Instead of namul I used baby spinach, I subbed sriracha for the gochugjang, and used soy sauce instead of doengang.
-Obviously my bibimbap isn’t traditional but it gets the job done, dammnit!
+Instead of namul I used baby spinach, I subbed sriracha for the gochujang, and used soy sauce instead of doengang.
+Obviously, my bibimbap isn’t traditional but it gets the job done, dammit!

 Not only does my Americanized Bibimbap get the job done but it gets the job done quickly.
 Quick and easy weekday meals are a must for any household and this recipe cooks in approx 30 minutes.
 I prep my weekday dinner vegetables over the weekend so I didn’t need to chop the carrot and red pepper, I simply reached in my refrigerator for my precut ingredients and I was ready to go!

 The fried egg comes in handy because this dish isn’t particularly saucy.
 The richness of the egg yolk seeps down into the seasoned beef to create a moment of magic for your face hole.
 It’s so damn good I’ve been making the recipe on a weekly basis.

 Fun fact, once I messed up and thawed out ground chicken instead of ground beef.
 I said screw it and used the ground chicken in the recipe.
 It didn’t taste as rich but it still worked, which means if you’re watching your red meat intake, chicken is a decent substitute!